hanatos/vkdt/doc/howto/noise-profiling/readme.md

 the crop window contribute to a good estimate of the gaussian portion. as a result i could pretty much use any shot i wanted to denoise out of the box for single-shot noise profiling, without the need for dedicated profiling shots.

+## contributing noise profiles

+if you created a good profile for your camera and want to share with others, please submit a pull request to [the `camconst` data repository](https://github.com/hanatos/vkdt-camconst)!